tobanteAudio/neo-fdtd/README.md

 ## License

 This software is released under the MIT license.
 See the LICENSE file for details.
-The Sketchup models found in the data/models folder are released under different licenses; see the README files in their corresponding folders.
+The Sketchup models found in the `models` folder are released under different licenses; see the README files in their corresponding folders.

 ## Credits